rymiwe/backerkit-clone/README.md

 - **Database Migrations**: Automatically run during the release phase
 - **Asset Precompilation**: Handled by the Heroku Ruby buildpack
 - **Environment Variables**: Managed securely through Semaphore secrets
+- **Database Reset & Reseed**: Ensures demo data is fresh for demonstrations

 View the Semaphore configuration in the `.semaphore` directory to see how the pipeline is structured.